 The Group prepares a 30-year business plan which is updated and approved on an annual basis.
-The most recent business plan was approved in February 2022 by the Board.
+The most recent business plan was approved in February 2024 by the Board.
 As well as considering the impact of a number of scenarios on the business plan the Board also adopted a stress testing framework against the base plan.
 The stress testing impacts were measured against loan covenants and peak borrowing levels compared to agreed facilities, with potential mitigating actions identified to reduce expenditure.

-The Board, after reviewing the Group and Company budgets for 2022/23 and the Company's financial position as forecast in the 30-year business plan, including an assessment of the likely future impact of the ongoing Covid-19 pandemic, is of the opinion that, taking account of severe but plausible downsides, the Group and Company have adequate resources to continue to meet their liabilities over the period of 12 months from the date of approval of the financial statements (the going concern assessment period).
+The Board, after reviewing the Group and Company budgets for 2024/25 and the Company's financial position as forecast in the 30-year business plan, is of the opinion that, taking account of severe but plausible downsides, the Group and Company have adequate resources to continue to meet their liabilities over the period of 12 months from the date of approval of the financial statements (the going concern assessment period).
 In reaching this conclusion, the Board has considered the following factors:

-• Rent and service charge receivable - arrears and bad debt assumptions have been increased to allow for customer difficulties in making payments and budget and business plan scenarios have been updated to take account of potential future changes in rent increases;
+Rent and service charge receivable - arrears and bad debt assumptions have been increased to allow for customer difficulties in making payments and budget and business plan scenarios have been updated to take account of potential future changes in rent increases;